 The Alside Fusion windows are the newest offering from Alside.
 We are one of the first sites to get our hands on a sample of this new product and we’re thankful for the opportunity to write one of the first reviews of the Alside Fusion window.
 As The Window Dog continues to grow we’re always amazed by the recognition we’re seeing inside the industry.
 Anyway, back to the review…

 This model replaces the older Centurion and Geneva products which were certainly ready to be put out to pasture.
 Some might say that this product update is long overdue, but however you slice it this is a welcome addition to the Alside windows line.

 It’s important to remember that this product is intended to be a lower end offering.
-It’s not nearly as nice as the Alside Mezzo model that was also recently released, but it’s not designed to be a particularly nice product so I think it accomplishes its goal.
+It’s not nearly as nice as the Alside Mezzo model that was also recently released.
+The Alside Fusion model wasn’t designed to be a particularly nice product so I think it accomplishes its goal.
 Any “low end” replacement window is designed and built for the extremely price sensitive shopper and it’s important to keep that in mind when deciding whether or not this is the right window for you.

 With that in mind it’s a decent window, but certainly not the best replacement window on the market.

 It’s clear that Alside didn’t spend a significant amount of energy engineering a new product from the ground up.
 They basically retooled the now discontinued Alside Excalibur window to cut some cost out of it and rebrand it as a new product.

 - Switching double strength to single strength glass

 - Switching heavy duty screen frame to lighter roll formed frame

 - Removing balance covers